-- A medium or regular load of washing will half fill a drum and weigh about six pounds.
+- A medium or regular load of washing will half-fill a drum and weigh about six pounds.

 - A large load will fill the drum three-quarters and weigh about eleven pounds

-AspenClean Tip: Extra care should be taken not to overfill any type of washing machine as the clothes need room to get clean.
+AspenClean Tip: Extra care should be taken not to overfill any type of washing machine as the clothes need room to get cleaned.
 Simply, leave a gap between the clothes and the top of your machine.

-Dry cleaning at home isn’t for everyone and chances are if it's an expensive piece of clothing you’ll want to leave it with the dry cleaner professionals but the good news is that most garments labelled as “dry-clean” only can in fact be cleaned at home - once you follow the instructions and understand the symbols that is.
+Dry cleaning at home isn’t for everyone and, chances are, if it's an expensive piece of clothing, you’ll want to leave it with the dry cleaner professionals but the good news is that most garments labelled as “dry-clean” only can, in fact, be cleaned at home - once you follow the instructions and understand the symbols that is.
 So if you’re willing to take the chance we’ve outlined below the meaning behind each symbol.